MicrosoftDocs/power-automate-docs/articles/parallel-modern-approvals.md

 In the following sections, we use the small **Insert a new step** button to perform these steps on each branch:

-- Add a condition that checks is the vacation request was approved or rejected.
+- Add a condition that checks if the vacation request was approved or rejected.

 - Send an email that informs the employee of the decision.